Purity for flat cohomology: The geometry of integral perfectoid rings

 \emph{loc.~cit.}~used the arc$_I$ topology instead.
 The latter is the variant of the arc topology in which in \eqref{test-diagram} one requires $I$ to map to nonzero subideals of the maximal ideals of the valuation rings $V$ and $V'$ of dimension $\le 1$.
-By replacing such $V$ by its $I$-adic completion, we see that every $I$-complete arc cover is an arc$_I$ cover, so our descent claim follows.
-Finally, since the functors in question are bounded below, descent implies hyperdescent. \end{proof}
+By replacing such $V$ by its $I$-adic completion, we see that every $I$-complete arc cover is an arc$_I$ cover, so our descent claim follows. \end{proof}